true-happiness/true-happiness.github.io/_posts/2016-03-22-why-meditate.markdown

 <p>Meditation allows us to experience a state of stillness.
 When our mind is not looking for something it wants or not concern about what its dislike, our mind comes together to produce an experience of True Happiness.</p>

 <p>Be careful that the practice of mindfulness is <em>not</em> about not thinking or ignoring or denying the reality of our undesirable thoughts and feelings.
 Mindfulness is simply to be mindful of everything.
-All thoughts, feeling and everything that come our senses are <em>allowed.</em> The practice of mindfulness is not a judgement on ourselves.
+All thoughts, feeling and everything that comes to our senses are <em>allowed.</em> The practice of mindfulness is not a judgment on ourselves.
 It is not a self-management exercise in which we must assert control over ourselves.
 It is a practice of knowing and being mindful of everything as it is.</p>

-<p>The more we come to know the nature of ourselves the more we will realise the three noble Truth of our lives which are:</p>
+<p>The more we come to know the nature of ourselves the more we will realize the three noble Truths of our lives which are:</p>

 <ul>
-<li>Everything-ourselves, our feelings, our attitude, our body, the world-is impermanent.</li>
+<li>Everything-ourselves, our feelings, our attitude, our body, or the world-is impermanent.</li>

 <li>Nothing lasted.</li>